Imikimi-LLC/neptune_coffee/README.md

 	$subdir.js            // loads all .js files in $subdir recursively
 	                      // all three files return $subdir's namespace object

-## WARNING: Work in Progress
-This is a work in progress.
-Unlikely to change:
-* directories-define-modules
-* including the directory_name.js to included the module
-* include ./namespace.js to get the local module's namespace

 # How to Use

 Install neptune_coffee (see below).
 Then, whenever your directory structure changes or you move/add/rename/delete files, run: